print structure of ae data

-The Pareto chart, named after Vilfred Pareto, was invented by Joseph M. Juran as a tool to identify the most important causes of a problem.
+The Pareto chart, named after Vilfred Pareto, was invented by Joseph M. Juran as a practical tool for identifying the most important causes of a problem.
+It is widely used in quality improvement to prioritise efforts by highlighting the categories that contribute most to an outcome.

-For this example, we use the dataset on adverse events causing harm to patients, collected using the Global Trigger Tool method (Plessen, Kodal, and Anhøj 2012).
+In this example, we use the dataset on adverse events causing harm to patients, collected using the Global Trigger Tool method (Plessen et al. 2012).

 # print structure of ae data